-Themed discussion presenters (4 to 5 per themed discussion) will be allocated 5 minutes to provide a brief overview of their posters.
+Themed discussion presenters (4 to 5 per themed discussion) will each be allocated 5 minutes to provide a brief overview of their posters.
 This time should be used to summarize key results, conclusions, and discussion points.
-If a discussant runs over the time limit, the moderator will interrupt and ask to have the presentation concluded.
+If a speaker runs over the time limit, the moderator will interrupt and ask to have the presentation concluded.

 CROI will support MS PowerPoint or Apple Keynote only.
 Please ensure that all presentations are in one of these supported formats.
 High definition (HD) projectors will be used for all CROI sessions.
-Please apply widescreen formatting when preparing your slides (aspect ratio 16:9; resolution 1920 x 1080).
+Please apply widescreen formatting when preparing slides (aspect ratio 16:9; resolution 1920 x 1080).

-Themed Discussion participants must bring their slides on a portable drive to the Speaker Ready Room so slides can be uploaded to the presentation computer.
+Speakers must bring their slides on a portable drive to the Speaker Ready Room so slides can be uploaded to the presentation computer.
 All presenters should bring their slides to the Speaker Ready Room at least 24 hours in advance of their presentation.

 If study data are accepted for publication or presentation after the abstract submission to CROI, and that publication or presentation is expected to take place before CROI, the presenting author must contact CROI at CROIabstracts@iasusa.org to provide details as soon as the presentation is accepted for review, presentation, or publication in another venue or outlet.
 Please be aware that, although publication in these circumstances will not necessarily prevent presentation of the research at CROI, our strong preference is that any additional publication or presentation happen either simultaneous to or following presentation at CROI.
 Requests to publish or present research accepted for presentation at CROI prior to its presentation at CROI will be evaluated on a case-by-case basis.
 Failure to notify the conference promptly regarding plans to publish or present a CROI-accepted abstract prior to CROI may result in the removal of the study from the conference program.